Brandon Wood

 Richard Brandon Wood (born March 2, 1985) is an American former professional baseball infielder and Minor League Baseball manager.
 He played for the Los Angeles Angels of Anaheim and Pittsburgh Pirates of Major League Baseball from 2007 through 2011.
-He formerly managed the Tri-City Dust Devils of the Low-A Northwest League.
+He managed the Tri-City Dust Devils of the Low-A Northwest League in 2016.

 Playing career

 Los Angeles Angels of Anaheim

 Wood was drafted by the Anaheim Angels in the first round (23rd overall) of the 2003 amateur draft.